Semester 2 Credit Value: | 20 |

 (5) to make a positive contribution to group work in seminars and study groups through the sharing of ideas and skills.

-The start of the first lecture will introduce the module and the last lecture will provide practical advice on the final essay and the short reflective piece.
-The remainder of the lecture time will focus on the chosen texts.
-Lectures are the most appropriate method of delivering such content.
+The first lecture introduces the module and the last lecture provides practical advice on the final essay and the short reflective piece.
+The remainder of the lecture time will focus on the chosen texts and, in the relevant week, an introduction to the workshop in Special Collections.
+Lectures are the most appropriate method for delivering such content.

-Two-hour seminars will allow students to make connections between texts and writers and to ensure that the imagining of liberty is addressed through deep and extensive discussion as appropriate for a Stage 3 module.
-One seminar will take the form of a workshop in Newcastle University Library's Special Collections to examine its early editions of Godwin, Wollstonecraft and Mary Shelley and manuscripts by Byron, Coleridge and Mary Shelley.
+Two-hour seminars allow students to make connections between texts and to ensure that the imagining of liberty is addressed through deep and extensive discussion as appropriate for a Stage 3 module.
+One seminar will take the form of a workshop in Newcastle University Library's Special Collections to examine early editions and manuscripts of works by some of the writers we study.
+Every effort will be made to include the opportunity to view other material through live, in-person talks from curatorial staff based at repositories elsewhere (such as Keats-Shelley House Rome, the New York Public Library and Wordsworth Grasmere).

-Study groups are a useful way of ensuring that students are adequately prepared for seminars and also building their participation and engagement skills.
+Study groups are essential to ensure that students are adequately prepared for seminars and also building their participation and engagement skills.

 The format of resits will be determined by the Board of Examiners